 The information that follows in this Handbook includes step-by-step instructions for MPH students to complete EPH 680 Field Experience and EPH 682 Capstone Project.
-For more information, please contact Katelyn McGuigan, the Associate Director of Professional Development, at kxm752@med.miami.edu.
+For more information, please contact the Senior Program Manager.

 Note for Master of Science in Public Health (MSPH) Students